Research Topic: Corruption, Criminal Law, Money Laundering and Public International Law

 Summary of research

 Anton holds an undergraduate degree in international law (with honours) from Kiev National University, Ukraine and a Master of Law (LLM) degree from the University of Cambridge.
 While studying in Kiev, he worked part-time in a Ukrainian commercial law firm for two years.
-After the graduation from Cambridge, Anton spent two months at several barristers chambers in London pursuant to the Inner Temple’s Pegasus Trust Scholarship.
+After graduation from Cambridge, Anton spent two months at several barristers chambers in London pursuant to the Inner Temple’s Pegasus Trust Scholarship.
 He then commenced his PhD at QMUL having received the School of Law’s studentship.
 In 2015-16, Anton was one of the three PhD student representatives.